 Community is also central to the culture of our residency program: one that places authentic self-expression, belonging, and wholehearted engagement with learning medicine at the center of everything we do.
 Our training is rigorous and demanding, and we provide maximal support to residents in meeting the lofty goals we set before them.
 We do this by building and maintaining learning environments that are psychologically safe, allow for exploration, failure, and imperfection, and promote growth mindsets and emotional resilience.
-Instilled in our environments is a deep commitment to social justice and racial equity.
+Instilled in our culture and environment is a deep commitment to social justice and racial equity.
 We go beyond recruiting diverse residents, faculty, and staff to instilling true inclusivity and belonging for all members of our residency program.
-Being inclusive, however, is still not enough and we have recently recommitted to being a program and department that is anti-racist and that actively surveils for—and address—forces that may undermine the sense of community and belonging for any of our members.
+Being inclusive, however, is still not enough and we have recently recommitted to being a program and department that is anti-racist and that actively surveils for—and addresses—forces that may undermine the sense of community and belonging for any of our members.

 Zoom Q&As with Faculty and Residents

 Duke Family Medicine Residency Faculty and Residents gave presentations about aspects of the residency, and answered questions in a series of Zoom Q&As from August to October 2020.

 How We Teach, Mentor, and Support Our Residents